navcoin/navcoin-org/content/buying-navcoin/index.md

 draft: false
 type: "default"
 ---
-{{< title_block
-    title="Buy NavCoin"
-    textColor="#333"
-    textSize="38px"
-    marginTop="5%"
-    paddingLeft="38%"
-    paddingBottom="2%">}}
 {{< left_image_section
     title="Cryptocurrency Exchanges"
     imgSrc="/images/circle-icons/nav_purple-merchants.png"
-    imgHeight=""
+    imgHeight="400px"
     imgPadding="20px"
+    containerPadding="30px 0 20px 0"
     bgColor="#7d5ab5"
+    linkBgColor="#523971"
     gradient=""
-    smallSize="true"
     titleColor="#FFF"
-    textColor="#FFF"
-    titleSize="27px"
-    textSize="16px">}}
+    textColor="#FFF">}}
       <p>NavCoin is publicly mined and ran no token sale.
 The only way to get NAV is to purchase it from a third party or exchange.
 Exchanges provide highly varying degrees of safety, security, privacy, and control over your funds and information.
 Perform your own due diligence and choose a wallet where you will keep your NavCoin before selecting an exchange.</p>
 {{< /left_image_section >}}
 {{< box_links_section
     dropShadow="true"